Advance Directives

 Why are advance directives important?

-An advance directive helps you control your care.
-Although spoken wishes may be used, it is better to have your wishes written down.
+An advance directive helps you communicate your medical care wishes in situations where you cannot express them.
+Advanced directives must be in writing.
 Spoken wishes can be misunderstood, or not followed.
 Treatments may be given even if you do not want them.
-An advance directive may make it easier for your family to make difficult choices about your care.
+Written care wishes are clearer and easier to follow.
+An advance directive may help your family to make difficult choices about your care.

 How do I decide what to put in my advance directives?